ubi-agni/TactileGlove/linux/README.md

 ```
 ## Usage

-The software is split in two parts: a console program and a GUI program (in corresponding sub dirs).
+The software is split into two parts: a console program and a GUI program (in corresponding sub dirs).

 ### gloveConsole